colebemis/tabio/README.md

 # [Tabio](http://colebemis.github.io/tabio)

-> **Psst!** I'm currently working on a major update to Tabio.
+> **Note:** I'm currently working on a major update to Tabio.
 Development on version 2 is being done in the [tabio-2](https://github.com/colebemis/tabio-2) repo.
-Stay up to date by following me on Twitter @colebemis.
+Stay up to date by following me on Twitter [@colebemis](https://twitter.com/colebemis).

 ### Effortless tab management for Chrome